emolinaro/nbdev-template/README.md

 ```bash
 nbdev_build_docs
 ```
-This will export HTML versions of the notebooks collected in the `nbs` folder to the `docs` directory, and will create hyperlinks for any words in backticks (as long as they exist in your module).
+This will export HTML versions of the notebooks located in the `nbs` folder to the `docs` directory, and will create hyperlinks for any words in backticks (as long as they exist in your module).
 It will also create a menu for all notebooks you have created, and a table of contents for each.